bevyengine/bevy-website/content/learn/book/contributing/roadmap/_index.md

 * Add docs for specific features
 * "Template" projects for common game types

-## ECS

-* Consider using Shipyard ECS
-* Remove as many references to Resources as possible in favor of resolved resource types and/or systems
-* Consider adding Renderer and World to Resources

 ## Error Handling

 * Formalize error handling: should we use a custom error type?